Faith Loves Company

 Saying No to Overpromising

 Raj is an entrepreneur who’s been saying “yes” to everything his clients ask for.
 Custom features?
 Sure.
 A ridiculous timeline?
 No problem.
-But after a few months, he’s buried in stress, his team is burned out, and his clients—ironically—aren’t happy because the rushed work lacks attention to detail and falls short of expectations.
+But after a few months, he’s stressed, his team is burned out, and his clients—ironically—aren’t happy either because the rushed work lacks attention to detail and falls short of expectations.

 Raj decides it’s time to start being honest with clients about what’s realistic and what isn’t.
 Instead of overpromising, he explains his process and focuses on delivering top-notch solutions that align with his expertise.
 For example, when a client asks for a new feature in two weeks, he doesn’t just agree to keep them happy.
 Instead, he shares a realistic timeline and assures them the quality will be worth the wait.